 Workshop: Priorities for the UN's Children and Armed Conflict Agenda

-The Liechtenstein Institute on Self-Determination will co-sponsor a workshop, "Priorities for the UN's Children and Armed Conflict Agenda," December 12-13, 2016, on the Princeton University campus.
+The Liechtenstein Institute on Self-Determination's Gender in the Global Community will co-sponsor a workshop, "Priorities for the UN's Children and Armed Conflict Agenda," December 12-13, 2016, on the Princeton University campus.
 The workshop is co-sponsored with the NGO Watchlist on Children and Armed Conflict and will bring together international policy-makers and key UN and NGO actors to discuss specific, concrete, and targeted actions that can be taken within the framework of the UN’s Children and Armed Conflict (CAC) agenda to improve and strengthen the CAC agenda, and UN responses to grave violations against children such as attacks on schools and hospitals.
 This is the third policy workshop co-sponsored by LISD and Watchlist to be convened at Princeton University.

 A public panel, "Children in the Crossfire: Stopping Attacks on Schools and Hospitals," will be held at 4:30 p.m. on Tuesday, December 13, in 016 Robertson Hall at the close of the private portion of the meeting (panelists TBA).